The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Representation Theory and Hodge Theory of the LLV Algebra

-Understanding the geometric connection between varieties admitting Hodge structures of K3 type and the Kuga-Satake construction is a difficult problem, as the Mumford-Tate group of is highly restricted, while the Mumford-Tate group associated to a Hodge structure of K3 type can be quite large (see \S\ref{7.3}).
-In special cases, it has been observed that the Kuga-Satake construction for K3 surfaces is related to the Hodge conjecture, see \cite{geemen2000kuga}.
-It is therefore interesting to understand the geometry of the Kuga-Satake construction, as well as generalizations to Hodge structures of higher weights.
+is highly restricted, while the Mumford--Tate group associated to a Hodge structure of K3 type can be quite large (see Section~\ref{7.3}).
+In special cases, it has been observed that the Kuga--Satake construction for K3 surfaces is related to the Hodge conjecture; see \cite{geemen2000kuga}.
+It is therefore interesting to understand the geometry of the Kuga--Satake construction, as well as generalizations to Hodge structures of higher weights.

+In \cite{kurnosov2019kuga}, Kurnosov--Soldatenkov--Verbitsky observe that there is a multidimensional Kuga--Satake construction on the cohomology ring of a compact hyperk\"ahler manifold $X$.
+Namely, associated to $X$ are a complex torus $T$, a non-negative integer $l$, and embeddings